 Walmart Inc.’s operations management involves a variety of approaches that are focused on managing the supply chain and inventory, as well as sales performance.
 The company’s success is significantly based on effective performance in retail operations management.
-Specifically, Walmart’s management covers all of the 10 decision areas of operations management.
+Specifically, Walmart’s management covers all the 10 decision areas of operations management.
 These strategic decision areas pertain to the issues managers deal with on a daily basis as they optimize the e-commerce company’s operations.
 Walmart’s application of the 10 decisions of operations management reflects managers’ prioritization of business objectives.
 In turn, this prioritization shows the strategic significance of the different decision areas of operations management in the retail company’s business.
 This approach to operations aligns with Walmart’s corporate mission statement and corporate vision statement.
 The retail enterprise is a business case of how to achieve high efficiency in operations to ensure long-term growth and success in the global market.

 The 10 decisions of operations management are effectively addressed in Walmart’s business through a combination of approaches that emphasize supply chain management, inventory management, and sales and marketing.
-This approach leads to strategies that strengthen the business against competitors like Amazon and its subsidiary Whole Foods Market, as well as Home Depot, eBay, Costco, Best Buy, Macy’s, Kroger, Alibaba, IKEA, Target, and Lowe’s.
+This approach leads to strategies that strengthen the business against competitors, like Amazon and its subsidiary, Whole Foods, as well as Home Depot, eBay, Costco, Best Buy, Macy’s, Kroger, Alibaba, IKEA, Target, and Lowe’s.

 The 10 Strategic Decision Areas of Operations Management at Walmart